Volume 16, Issue 1 (January & February 2025) BCN 2025, 16(1): 131-142 | Back to browse issues page

 XML Print

-1- Laser application in Medical Sciences Research Center, Shahid Beheshti University of Medical Sciences, Tehran, Iran.
+1- Laser Application in Medical Science Research Center, Shahid Beheshti University of Medical Science, Tehran, Iran.

-4- Centre for Emotion and Health, Department of Psychiatry, Dalhousie University, Halifax, Canada.
+3- Department of Psychiatry, Centre for Emotion and Health, Dalhousie University, Halifax, Canada.

 Abstract:

-Methods: A randomized controlled trial was carried out with 45 depressed patients on three equal arms (each group: 15 patients): Group I) LA, group II) ISTDP, and Group III) combined LA and ISTDP.
-Participants were evaluated at six time points using the Hamilton Rating Depression Scale (HDRS), Structured Clinical Interview for DSM Disorder (SCID), and Symptom Checklist-90 (SCL90) including baseline, session 8, session 12, 1-month follow-up, 2-month follow-up, and 3- month follow-up.
+Methods: A randomized controlled trial was carried out with 45 depressed patients on three equal arms (15 patients in each group): Group I) LA, group II) ISTDP, and group III) combined LA and ISTDP.
+The participants were evaluated at six time points using the Hamilton rating depression scale (HDRS), structured clinical interview for structured clinical interview for DSM (SCID), and symptom checklist-90 (SCL90), including baseline, session 8, session 12, 1-month follow-up, 2-month follow-up, and 3- month follow-up.

-Results: HDRS and SCID ratings showed within-group reductions.
-Both SCL90 and HDRS scores reduced over time in the three groups.
-At one of the follow-up times, combined LA + ISTDP showed a greater reduction than either individual treatment on the SCL-90 depression subscale but not on HDRS or SCID.
+Results: HDRS and SCID ratings showed within-group reductions in SCL90 and HDRS scores in the three groups over time.
+At one of the follow-up times, combined LA+ISTDP showed a greater reduction than either individual treatment on the SCL-90 depression subscale but not on HDRS or SCID.

-Conclusions: The results of this study indicated that LA and ISTDP, both based on releasing blocked energies, are effective in treating major depression.
+Conclusion: Based on releasing blocked energies, the results of this study indicate that LA and ISTDP are effective in treating major depression.
 The combination of the two methods may be more effective in reducing depression symptoms.

 Type of Study: Original | Subject: Behavioral Neuroscience